1. Edouard Manet

 The three highlights are The Skiff, At the Theatre (La Premiere Sortie) and The Umbrellas.

-- The Umbrellas is a different work altogether: dating from Renoir’s so-called Dry Period, when Renoir temporarily moved away from the broad brushstrokes used by the other impressionists, this striking work is given structure by a canopy of a dozen umbrellas.
+The Umbrellas, from c.
+1881-1886, is a different work altogether: dating from Renoir’s so-called Dry Period, when Renoir temporarily moved away from the broad brushstrokes used by the other impressionists, this striking work is given structure by a canopy of a dozen umbrellas.
+The most outstanding aspect of this painting is the young girl in the painting's bottom right.

 The other impressionists are also well represented.
 There are 12 Pissarros, including Boulevard Montmartre at Night, one of the top 10 impressionist paintings; five Sisleys; and two Morisots.